gnarlyhaze/Kali-Update-Script/README.md

 This script is for updating, and performing basic configuration on Linux distros that use apt as the package manager (ie. Kali, Debian, Raspbian, Ubuntu).

 This means that if you're using a different package manager such as yum (ie. RedHat, Fedora, OpenSuse) then this script will probably not work on your OS.

+There are some other miscellaneous scripts contained in the download that you may find helpful.